chatterley-ai/chatterley/frontend/chatterley/BUILD.md

 #### Prebuilt `llama-cpp-python`
 - Trigger the **Build llama.cpp wheel (Windows)** workflow (`.github/workflows/build-llamacpp.yml`) from GitHub under the **Actions** tab → select the workflow → **Run workflow**.
-- Download the artifact (`llama-cpp-python-win-wheel`) once it completes.
+- The workflow builds wheels for Python 3.11, 3.12, and 3.13.
+Download the artifact (`llama-cpp-python-win-wheels`) once it completes and extract the `.whl` files inside.
-- Place the wheel inside `frontend/chatterley/python-wheels/` (the filename should start with `llama_cpp_python`).
+- Place the wheels inside `frontend/chatterley/python-wheels/` (filenames start with `llama_cpp_python`).
-- The app will install that wheel during environment setup and skip building from source.
-If the wheel is missing, it falls back to the default behaviour (which requires the toolchain above).
+- The app detects the wheel matching the Python runtime version and installs it before resolving the rest of the dependencies.
+If the wheel is missing, it falls back to building from source (requiring the toolchain above).

 ### Linux (AppImage + DEB + RPM)
 **Requirements:**